nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 Life progress has directed us to the discovery of a new decentralized world of technologies.

 The world will be fully adapted to blockchain technology.
-The fundamentals of this progress are Blockchain Bitcoin and Ethereum.
+The fundamentals of this progress are Bitcoin and Ethereum.
 They will be often used by Innovative and New Decentralized Companies.

-New blockchain and WEB3 technologies gave a start to such new Internet concepts:
+New  WEB 3.0 technologies gave a start to such new Internet concepts:
-- Partiescooperate directly, without the participation of a reliable intermediary;
+- Parties cooperate directly, without the participation of a reliable intermediary;
 - Users possess much more control over their personal information;
 - Anyone can use the ubiquitousness Internet anywhere, because of its ubiquitousness;
 - The semantic web made user search more efficient.